 1 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.

-XanTec’s RGD200M sensor chips are coated with a bioinert carboxymethyl-dextran matrix derivatized with a 24-nt single-stranded DNA oligonucleotide.
-This surface enables DNA-mediated, reversible ligand immobilization via hybridization with a complementary DNA sequence.
-Captured ligands are stably bound under physiological conditions, while quantitative regeneration is achieved by alkaline denaturation of the double-stranded DNA, restoring the surface for subsequent capture cycles.
+XanTec’s RGD200M sensor chips are coated with a bioinert carboxymethyl-dextran matrix derivatized with a 24-nt single-stranded DNA oligo sequence.
+This oligo is capable of binding ligands conjugated to the complementary DNA sequence via hybridization of the two DNA strands.
+While the captured ligand is bound stably under physiological conditions, complete regeneration of the chip can be achieved by denaturation of the double-stranded DNA at alkaline pH, liberating the surface-bound oligo for another capture cycle.

 Key features:

-| Product code | RGD200M | RGD200M |
+| Product code | RGD200M | |

 |---|---|---|